konsumer/cmem_helpers/README.md

 # cmem_helpers

 This provides a few simple & light helpers for working with C-memory.
-It should be useful for FFI, native node-modules, and browser/node wasm.
+It should be useful for FFI, native node-modules, and browser/node wasm, and has no dependencies.

 Use it to pass and work with strings, and structs.
 It is very light and intended for no-emscripten host-code, or situations where you want to do your own thing, a bit.